 Relational

-Like in other relationships, much of the change that happens in therapy comes from building an authentic and honest reparative relationship between us in which you are free to explore some of your relational difficulties with me and that this relationship itself, not just your insights, is an important part of the therapeutic process.
+Like in other relationships, much of the change that happens in therapy comes from building an authentic and honest relationship between us in which you are free to explore some of your relational difficulties with me.
+The relationship we form in the therapy is itself a vital part of the therapeutic process, not just your insight.

 Jungian

-Born from the same roots to psychodynamic work, Jungian therapy looks at the underlying unconscious dynamics that play out in our lives and can involve dream and creative work, but with an even heavier focus on symbology and incorporating Eastern philosophies in understanding the self and the life-giving aspects of the unconscious.
+Born from the same roots as psychodynamic work, Jungian therapy looks at the underlying unconscious dynamics that play out in our lives and can involve dream and creative work, but with an even heavier focus on symbolism and incorporating Eastern philosophies in understanding the self and positive aspects of the unconscious.

 Creative

 Often it can be difficult to put words around things which are, by their very nature, not verbal.
-Using creative methods (art, writing, dance, play, etc.) can be a helpful tool to engage with these things and can help facilitate changing them into something that can be thought about together, so if my clients are interested in this then I encourage them to make use of any creative method that resonates with them.
+Using creative methods (art, writing, dance, music, play, etc.) can be a helpful tool to engage with these things and can help facilitate changing them into something that can be thought about together.

 Existential